codepath/android_guides/Using-the-RecyclerView.md

 ### `ItemAnimator`

 `RecyclerView.ItemAnimator` will animate `ViewGroup` modifications such as add/delete/select that are notified to adapter. `DefaultItemAnimator` can be used for basic default animations and works quite well.
 If you wish to add your own animations for items that are removed or added, you will need to implement the [ItemAnimator](https://developer.android.com/reference/android/support/v7/widget/RecyclerView.ItemAnimator.html) interface and override the appropriate method for handling the change.
+See the [[animations section|Using-the-RecyclerView#animations]] of this guide for more information.

 ## Using the RecyclerView